Marek Oravec: Career

 Since 2005, Oravec lives and works in London, Great Britain where he graduated from Drama Centre London.
 His debut in England was the title role in Goethe's Faust, directed by Cecil Hayter at the London Tabard Theatre.
-In 2011 he performed at the Royal National Theatre - in The Kitchen by Arnold Wesker, directed by Bijan Sheibani.
+In 2011 he performed at the Royal National Theatre in The Kitchen by Arnold Wesker, directed by Bijan Sheibani.

 As well as regular roles in film productions, Oravec performs for British TV productions such as the action series Crossing Lines, the daily soap Doctors, the procedural comedy-drama New Tricks and the science fiction series Torchwood.
 Furthermore, he joined Anna Friel in the TV drama The Psychopath Next Door and went on to star in the hit Swedish drama Modus.
+He appeared in the Killing Eve episode, "Oh Goodie, I'm the Winner".

-His feature film roles include appearances in Captain America as Jan, Fury and Our Kind of Traitor as Andrei.
+His feature film roles include appearances in Captain America: The First Avenger as Jan, Fury, and Our Kind of Traitor as Andrei.